Select Page

 Julie Parker

-I love to show readers it is never too late to start writing by being upfront about the fact I started my book, THE YOKE, A Memoir of Love and Psychosis, at age 80 and finished it at 91.
+I love to show readers it is never too late to start writing by being upfront about the fact I started my memoir, Journey Beyond Despair, at age eighty and finished it at ninety-one.
+The honesty it takes to dig down to the core of one’s mental illness and split open the most agonizing symptoms of it to share with readers requires a distance I had not yet traveled earlier.

 In fact, the honesty it takes to dig down to the core of one’s mental illness and split open the most agonizing symptoms of it to share with readers requires a distance I had not yet traveled at age 50, 60, or even 70.